-FitMi Home Therapy Program can help.
-FitMi harnesses the power of neuroplasticity and repetition to improve your mobility.
+FitMi Home Therapy Program harnesses the power of neuroplasticity and repetition to improve your mobility.
 The more you practice, the more your brain has the stimulation it needs to create new neural pathways.

 Start your home therapy with FitMi.
 Learn more today at flintrehab.com/product/fitmi